-- Trace a circle onto a piece of white corrugated cardboard.
+The mouth of a plastic cup works great as a template for the circle.
+Use the cup to trace a circle onto a piece of white corrugated cardboard.
 Try to get the circle to be between 4 to 6 inches in diameter.
-Use something like a cream cheese lid, sour cream lid, or pickle jar.

-- Grab an adult for this step: Using the pointed tip of the scissors, place two holes in the cardboard disc.
-Make sure the holes are an equal distance from the center of the disc and are about 1 inch apart.
+find someone who’s good with scissors for the next step.
+Cut out the circle, using the pointed tip of the scissors, place two holes in the cardboard disc.
+Use a ruler to make sure the holes are an equal distance from the center of the disc and are about 1 inch apart

 Performing the Experiment